MTG/dunya/README.md

 Solr
 ----

 This is not needed if you are not developing search.
-You can use the main solr server.
+You can use the main solr server configured in `local_settings.py.dist`.

 Search, search autocompletion, and similar concerts use solr to make things faster